[Iwate Prefecture] 6 "Good Old Coffee Shops" that Trace Morioka's Coffee Shop Culture

 The origins of coffee culture and the town's background

-The number of authentic coffee shops in Morioka began to increase in the 1950s and 60s.
-This was a time when cafe chains did not yet exist.
-Coffee shops functioned as "salons of knowledge"
+The number of proper coffee shops in Morioka increased during the 1950s and 60s.
+This was before the existence of coffee chains.
+Coffeeshops functioned as "salons of knowledge," where

 Visiting famous cafes